We recommend upgrading to the latest Microsoft Edge, Google Chrome, or Firefox.

-The Otolaryngology Residency Program consists of five years of special, comprehensive education in the diagnosis and treatment of diseases of the ear, nose, throat, and maxillofacial region.
-This five year period of education trains the resident in the prevention, diagnosis, medical and surgical management of otolaryngology disorders in patients of all ages and provides a protected period for a research project.
-Training occurs on the public and private service of four affiliated institutions - Tampa General Hospital; James A. Haley Veterans' Hospital; H. Lee Moffitt Cancer Center and Research Institute and All Children's Hospital.
+The goal of our training program is to prepare residents to function independently and expertly in the prevention and management of diseases and disorders in the field of otolaryngology.
+The Otolaryngology residency program consists of five years of special, comprehensive education in medical and surgical management of patients of all ages while simultaneously providing a protected period for research.
+Training occurs on the public and private service of four affiliated institutions - Tampa General Hospital; James A. Haley Veterans' Hospital; H. Lee Moffitt Cancer Center and Research Institute and Nemours Children's Specialty Care at Wolfson Children's Hospital.

 We also take great pride in our resident cohort and the sense of family that they demonstrate.
 Our residents show a great deal of camaraderie and work hard to nurture a caring and uplifting work environment.
 We seek out candidates who will fit in well with our residents and thrive in this environment.
 All across our nation, hundreds of residents strive towards baseline management and competency as practicing otolaryngologists.
 The University of South Florida takes pride in providing residents with the utmost hands-on training and patient management that will shape them into formidable clinicians.